vmware-archive/vsphere-storage-for-docker/docs/misc/vmdkops-admin-cli-spec.md

 Note that on volume creation from docker, a policy name will be passed with a `-o` option.

-# tenant
+# vm-group
-Create, delete, configure and show access control settings for a Tenant.
+Create, delete, configure and show access control settings for a vm-group.
-A tenant is defined as a collection of VMs, so access control settings are assigned via a VM naming convention.
+A vm-group is defined as a collection of VMs, so access control settings are assigned via a VM naming convention.
 *** The rest of section below needs rework as it represents obsolete "role" design *** An example will help clarify